2006 IndyCar Series: Mid-season rounds

 Because of the damp track surface, the drivers were required to start the Watkins Glen Indy Grand Prix with rain tires for the first time in IndyCar Series history.
 Kanaan, who started in second after qualifying was rained out, passed pole-sitter Castroneves on the first lap.
 As the track gradually became dryer, the drivers opted to switch to slick tires, beginning with Scheckter on lap 4.
 Scheckter's early pit stop allowed him to inherit the lead on lap 10 while the leaders made their stops; he led until he made another stop for fuel on lap 22.
 Wheldon then held the lead for 13 laps before a broken drive shaft during his final pit stop forced him to retire.
-With rain beginning to fall on the track again, IndyCar officials announced the curtailment of the race once it reached a duration of two hours.
+With rain beginning to fall on the track again, IRL officials announced the curtailment of the race once it reached a duration of two hours.
 Dixon gambled to stay on track with his slick tires, unlike the other leaders who switched back to rain tires, and nursed around the slickened track to earn the win, followed by Meira and Briscoe.

 In the next round of the season, the Bombardier Learjet 500 at Texas, Wheldon passed pole-sitter Hornish Jr. on the second lap and led a race-high 171 laps, only conceding the lead during green-flag pit stops.
 Wheldon's last stop on lap 185 was elongated, however, after one of his crewmen dropped a lug nut, sending him back to third in the running order.
 Hornish Jr. had a chance to win the race before he, too, experienced a miscue in his final stop.
 Castroneves benefitted from Wheldon and Hornish Jr.'s troubles and led the final eight laps to earn the victory.
 The win widened Castroneves' lead in the championship to 22 points over Dixon.